 - You must submit either a Nomination Paper or an online nomination form to Elections Canada.

 Did you know?
-Party affiliation (i.e. party name) was included on ballots in 1970.
+Party affiliation (i.e. the name of a candidate’s party) has been included on ballots since 1970.